LocoRoco: Soundtrack

-The soundtrack for Loco Roco is based on a fictional language created by Kouno to avoid alienating foreign players by using Japanese music.
+The soundtrack for LocoRoco is based on a fictional language created by Kouno to avoid alienating foreign players by using Japanese music.
 Kouno created the language by compiling a list of interesting words in katakana, then altering the words slightly to make them sound cool in Japanese as to mask their origins.
 Kouno then sent the lyrics along with some of his preferred reggae, soul and R&B music to the composers, Nobuyuki Shimizu and Kemmei Adachi, to complete the soundtrack.
 Kouno requested that the composers use as little electronic-sounding instruments as possible to give the music a feeling of "live sound".
 The team ultimately created about 60 songs to be used in the game.
 While the soundtrack had many different themes, Kouno felt that the fictional LocoRoco language helped to unify the songs across the game.

 The LocoRoco Original Soundtrack: LocoRoco No Uta was published by Columbia Records and released in October 2006 in Japan.
 The album contains 42 tracks from the game.